superfeedr/documentation/sources/contents/subscribers.md

 Superfeedr offers 2 different API : [XMPP PubSub](/subscribers.html#xmpppubsub) and [HTTP PubSubHubbub](/subscribers.html#webhooks).
 They have both purposes for which they've been created and, based on your goals using Superfeedr, you might want to select one or another.

 The first decision factor is that one is HTTP-based and the other uses the XMPP protocol.
-Even though it is powerful, XMPP is an extremely different kind of protocol and most web developers are not familiar with it: **stick to HTTP PubSubHubbub if you're not confident with XMPP and if you're creating a web app**.
+Even though it is powerful, XMPP is an extremely different kind of protocol and most web developers are not familiar with it: **stick to HTTP Webhooks (PubSubHubbub) if you're not confident with XMPP and if you're creating a web app**.

 The second decision factor is that HTTP PubSubHubbub is not accessible behind the firewall so if you're creating an app that **does not need to live on the web**, then XMPP may be a better choice.